Zugschlus/oas/README.md

 6. Adjust the environment variable OAS_LOGLEVEL to your needs
 7. Start your programm

+oas is packaged in Debian GNU/Linux (unstable suite) as liboas0, so just need to apt install liboas0 to take advantage of oas.

 ## Configuration

 Lines starting with # or containing nothing but whitespaces are ignored.